 These strategies will help you compensate for your weakness in this area, and will greatly increase your chances for success!

 Don’t go backward, trying to achieve the impossible "perfection" in math.
 Consider your own checkbook for a moment.
 Like you, I have mastery over math; I can add, subtract, multiply and divide as well as any 6th grader.
 But my checkbook?
 I don't always exhibit perfection in math, and I regularly make math mistakes in my checkbook!
-So if you are waiting for perfection before moving on, it will be frustrating to everyone in the long run.
+So if you are waiting for perfection before moving on, it will be frustrating to everyone.

-What is required is that your student is reasonably successful in math, and understands it reasonably well.
+Your student needs to be reasonably successful in math, and understand it reasonably well.
 Four years of math is required.
-For some, that means a daily struggle over four years that will end in Algebra 1 at the end of high school.
+For some, that means a daily struggle over four years that will end in Algebra 1 in the final year of high school.
 Sure, it's not optimal, but it does happen.
 For other kids, four years of math can leave mom or dad in the dust, and the child pushes forward into calculus and differential equations.

 DIVE CDs Video for Saxon